StevenSeegal/WarfrontRareTracker/README.md

 # WarfrontRareTracker
-Tracks your kills of the Rare's in the Warfront zones.
+Tracks your kills of the Rare's in Warfront zones.

 All info can be found on the CurseForge page.